 If you’ve never had monster cookies before, trust me: you’re going to love them.
 And if you have had them before, you’re going to want to grab this recipe so you can make them at home whenever the craving strikes!

 Chewy Monster Cookie Recipe

 Flavor-wise, these monster cookies are quite unique.
 They have M&Ms and chocolate chips in them, but they don’t taste like M&M or chocolate chip cookies because of the peanut butter.
-But they’re not really like peanut butter cookies either, since they have oats folded into the dough for added texture.
+However, they’re not really like peanut butter cookies either, since they have oats folded into the dough for extra texture.

 In other words, monster cookies are unlike any other cookie recipe you’ve tried before!